ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 Your mission is to access the 2023 tax data that has been accumulating since 1982, making it readily available for analysis and decision-making within our Lakehouse environment.
 The key here is efficiency and innovation, as we aim to streamline our data operations.

 Task Details:
-* In this task, you will utilize the 'Shortcuts' feature, a powerful tool that enables direct access to data without the necessity of copying it into the Lakehouse.
+* In this task, you will utilize the `Shortcuts` feature, a powerful tool that enables direct access to data without the necessity of copying it into the Lakehouse.
 This approach not only saves time but also reduces storage costs and maintains data integrity by eliminating unnecessary duplication.
-* By employing the 'Shortcuts' strategy, you will achieve 'Zero Data Movement'.
+* By employing the `Shortcuts` strategy, you will achieve `Zero Data Movement`.
 This means you will directly point to the existing tax data from 2023, enabling real-time access and analysis without the overhead of traditional data transfer methods.

 Benefits of This Approach:
 * Efficiency: Access data in real-time without the delays associated with copying large datasets.
 * Cost-effectiveness: Reduce storage costs by avoiding duplicate data in our Lakehouse.
 * Data Integrity: Maintain a single source of truth by accessing data directly from its original location.

 Remember, our team is here to guide you through every step of this process.
-Do not hesitate to reach out if you encounter any challenges or have questions about the 'Shortcuts' feature and its implementation.
+Do not hesitate to reach out if you encounter any challenges or have questions about the `Shortcuts` feature and its implementation.

 ## 1. Expand Table Options
 Expand on the options for the table section by clicking the three dots for the tables.
-Then, select the 'New Shortcut' option.
+Then, select the `New Shortcut` option.
 ![Step](../media/1/34.jpg)

 ## 2. Shortcut Options
 There are multiple source options available for accessing data directly without copying.
 Currently, shortcuts support data from OneLake, Amazon S3, Azure Data Lake Storage Gen2, and Dataverse.
-Select 'Azure Data Lake Storage Gen2' as indicated on the screen and click 'Next'.
+Select `Azure Data Lake Storage Gen2` as indicated on the screen and click `Next`.
 ![Step](../media/1/35.jpg)

 ## 3. Configure New Shortcut
 Provide the necessary URL by copying and pasting it from the task description.
 Then, choose your connection, retaining the automatically generated name if possible.
-For authentication, select 'SAS token', paste the provided token, and then click 'Next' after filling in all details.
+For authentication, select `SAS token`, paste the provided token, and then click `Next` after filling in all details.

 * Blob Storage Account URL `https://transportation23kotcorp.dfs.core.windows.net/`
 * SAS Token (Read Only) `sv=2022-11-02&ss=bfqt&srt=sco&sp=rwdlacupyx&se=2024-08-31T05:45:27Z&st=2024-03-19T21:45:27Z&spr=https,http&sig=ifGqJa6706RCFaciJapwOL6vHoKzy9ltno3LznjQMkY%3D`